-The functional currency of the Company is the Kazakhstan Tenge (KZT) as, being the national currency of the Republic of Kazakhstan, it reflects the economic substance of the majority of underlying events and circumstances relevant to them.
-The KZT is also the presentation currency for the purposes of these financial statements.

-All financial information presented in KZT has been rounded to the nearest thousand.
+The functional currency of the Group is the Kazakhstan Tenge as, being the national currency of the Republic of Kazakhstan, it reflects the economic substance of the majority of underlying events and circumstances relevant to them.
+The KZT is also the presentation currency for the purposes of these consolidated financial statements.
+All data in these consolidated financial statements are rounded to the nearest thousand tenge.